projectara/greybus-spec/source/terminology.rst

 ===========

-This document abides by Section 13.1 of the IEEE Standards Style Manual, which describes the use of the words “shall”, “should”, “may”, and “can” in a document as follows.
+This document abides by Section 13.1 of the IEEE Standards Style Manual, which describes the use of the words "shall", "should", "may", and "can" in a document as follows.

 - The word *shall* is used to indicate mandatory requirements strictly to be followed in order to conform to the Specification and from